choderalab/itctools/README.md

 ```shell
 export PATH=${PATH}:${HOME}/miniconda/bin
 ```
 To use the scripts within an existing environment, please look at the dependencies and install them accordingly.
+You can use the requirements files from the installer.

 Requires
 --------
-`anaconda` or `miniconda` with `python` 2.7 or above
+`anaconda` or `miniconda` with `python` 2.7 or 3.3
 `simtk` (which is part of `openmm`.)
 `numpy`
 `openpyxl`